 The estimates are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized prospectively in the period of the revision and future periods.
-While COVID-19 may have some degree of temporary impact, such as changes or postponement of customers' capital investments, it is assumed that its impact on the Group's consolidated financial position and operating results will be limited.
+While the influence of COVID-19 is unpredictable as it is uncertain at this moment when COVID-19 will be contained, it is assumed that the influence will continue to some extent into the next fiscal year but will wane.